#impactai

 Empty input → Suggested prompts

-An empty search box communicated nothing about what the system could do.
-Suggested prompts modeled three things simultaneously: the range of query types, the level of specificity the system needed to work well, and the kinds of questions Hollywood professionals actually ask when they're hiring.
-They weren't just shortcuts — they were a tutorial disguised as UI.
-The pattern was borrowed from tools like Perplexity, where users were already building intuition around conversational search — then adapted for a much higher-stakes professional context.
+An empty search box communicates nothing.
+Suggested prompts modeled three things simultaneously: the range of query types, the specificity the system needed to work well, and the questions Hollywood professionals actually ask when hiring.
+A tutorial disguised as UI — borrowed from Perplexity, adapted for a higher-stakes professional context.

 promptexmaples